bonnil1/Project-2---Restaurant-Story/README.md

 ~ Adjust CSS for phone view.

 ~ A larger vision - have each user account linked to their own 'my restaurant story'.
-Account users can comment on another user's 'my restaurant story' but cannot make changes.